Pham2uanghuy/JavaLeetCode/README.md

 This is the Java version of 200 LeetCode problems categorized into fundamental algorithms by HoangCaoBao.
-You can view the original at [https://github.com/hoangcaobao/LeetCode](https://github.com/hoangcaobao/LeetCode).
+You can view the original version at [https://github.com/hoangcaobao/LeetCode](https://github.com/hoangcaobao/LeetCode).